JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 1. Creation of geospatial data
 2. Manipulation of geospatial data
-3. Definition of geostatistical problem
-4. Visualization of problem solution
+3. Geostatistical modeling

 In this section, we walk through these steps to illustrate some of the features of the project.
+In the case of geostatistical modeling, we will specifically explore the geostatistical learning models.
 If you prefer learning from video, check out the recording of our JuliaEO2023 workshop:

 ```@raw html